tosilfv/Humanoid-worker-game/README.md

 'humanoid_speed' will change to "slow" when set to "default".<br />
 Call Humanoid create_measurement_grid() to show grid.<br />

+## Testing

+You can run unit tests from the root directory in the terminal with:<br />
+python -m unittest discover

 ## Changelog

 **[0.0.9] - Sep 10.
 2025:**<br />